prosperevergreen/todo-app/server/README.md

 ## RESET USERS (Only for admin or root user)

 For easier testing, this endpoint was made to create delete and users and create a certain number of user with defined details.
-To reset the user collection, the client should make a `DELETE` request to http://localhost:5000/api/user with the authorisation header containing the **token** generated during login/register of the user in the format `Bearer token`.
+To reset the user collection, the client should make a `DELETE` request to http://localhost:5000/api/user with the authorization header containing the **token** generated during login/register of the user in the format `Bearer token`.

 ### EXAMPLE REQUEST

 METHOD: `DELETE`
 ENDPOINT: `http://localhost:5000/api/user`
-REQUEST-HEADER: `"Authorisation" : "Bearer token"`
+REQUEST-HEADER: `"Authorization" : "Bearer token"`

 ### EXAMPLE RESPONSE